CaiB/CH32V003-Architecture-Exploration/README.md

 ## Tests
 ### Alignment
 `.\Alignment.ps1 -CaptureMethod DSViewAHK|SigrokCLI|Manual|None [-Clean] [-NoProgram] [-RandomOrder]`
 Tests how instructions react to alignment on 16b vs 32b boundaries, as well as how much runtime increases with more repeated identical instructions
+Recommended Capture: 500us, trig rising CH1

 ### CompressedOpcodes
 Brute forces all 16b instruction codes to see what explodes and what doesn't.
 Recommended Capture: 20us, trig rising CH1

+## Analysis Tools
+### RVInstructionListing
+Outputs 2 files:
+- `rv32c-instructions.csv`: This just has a list of all instruction codes in format `[deciaml instr],[instr name]`
+- `rv32c-instructions.txt`: The same data, but only the names, and 16 instructions per line instead.

+Instruction names are "X" if not a possible RV32C instruction (`Instr[1:0] == 2'b11`, as this means a 32b instruction), or "UNK" if they are not one of the instructions the program knows.

 ## Notes
 Example Sigrok capture command: